Last updated: 29th August 2023

 Joining and Accessing the Library

-If you are a member of NHS, academic or administrative staff , you can join the library using our NHS online registration form.
-All students should be automatically enrolled.
-Use your ID card to swipe into the library during opening hours.
+If you are a member of NHS, academic or administrative staff , you can join the library using our online registration forms.
+Access will be via your staff ID badge or an allocated Library Access Card.

 Library and Computer Room Opening Hours

-All vistors and external members, including those on the SCONUL Access scheme and the University of London Libraries Access Agreement, can once again access the library.
-The SCONUL Access Scheme has restarted nationally which means SCONUL can now process new applications and renewals, and all participating libraries will now accept visitors.
-There are a number of universities that have not rejoined the scheme.
+All vistors and external members, including those on the SCONUL Access scheme and the University of London Libraries Access Agreement, can access the library.
 For more information about the scheme and the current participating institutions, please go to the SCONUL website.

 Find information on: